AnjumanEkra/AnjumanEkra.github.io/content/authors/admin/_index.md

 # About Me
 about:
   summary: |
-    I am Anjuman Ekra, a Computer Science and Engineering (CSE) student in my 3rd year, 1st semester.
-My interests span web development, robotics, and data science.
-I have a strong foundation in programming languages such as C, C++, and Java, along with web development technologies like HTML and CSS.
+    I am Anjuman Ekra, a Computer Science and Engineering (CSE) student currently in my 3rd year, 1st semester at Jahangirnagar University.
+My interests lie in web development, robotics, and data science.
+I have strong technical skills in programming languages such as C, C++, and Java, along with proficiency in web technologies like HTML, CSS, and JavaScript.

-    In addition to my academic pursuits, I am passionate about learning new technologies and contributing to innovative projects.
-I enjoy activities like hiking, photography, and playing badminton, which allow me to stay active and creative.
-I am also multilingual, proficient in English and Bangla, with a conversational understanding of Hindi.
+    As an executive member of the Jahangirnagar University Robotics Club (JURC), I actively participate in innovative projects such as Line Following Robots (LFR) and Robo Soccer.
+My academic foundation is strengthened by a passion for continuous learning, and I enjoy exploring cutting-edge technologies like Artificial Intelligence.

-    My goal is to continuously grow as a software developer and researcher, exploring cutting-edge fields like artificial intelligence and robotics to make impactful contributions to society.
+    Beyond academics, I am an avid hiker and photographer, and I enjoy playing badminton during my leisure time.
+I am multilingual, fluent in English and Bangla, with conversational skills in Hindi.
+My goal is to leverage my technical and interpersonal skills to contribute to impactful projects in AI, robotics, and web development.

 ---